How to Get the Most Value From Home Staging Your Real Estate Listings

 Challenging spaces should be another priority.
 This could be an oddly shaped or extra small room, or an area with a low ceiling — any spot that could have a buyer puzzling over how they would use it, or furnish it.

 Don’t give them a chance to fret.
+To popularize this collection, the company has released a special series of online friv games.
 Having these rooms professionally staged will show your buyer that these spaces are actually functional and attractive.

 5. Stage condos and starter homes